-As of June 30, 2020, we had cash and cash equivalents of \$106.0 million, compared to \$185.7 million as of December 31, 2019.
+As of September 30, 2020, we had cash and cash equivalents of \$102.4 million, compared to \$185.7 million as of December 31, 2019.
 During the first quarter of 2020, we purchased \$49.9 million of U.S. Treasury Bills, in lieu of commercial paper.
-Our cash and cash equivalents as of June 30, 2020 includes \$87.0 million of U.S. Treasury money market funds.
-In addition to cash and cash equivalents, we consider our investments classified as available-for-sale securities and equity securities ("Securities"), as being generally available to meet our liquidity needs.
-Securities are not as liquid as cash and cash equivalents, but they are generally convertible into cash within a relatively short period of time.
-As of June 30, 2020, we had investments - debt securities in U.S. Treasury Bills of \$49.9 million and corporate debt securities of less than \$0.1 million and investments - equity securities in preferred stock investments of \$2.4 million.
+Our cash and cash equivalents as of September 30, 2020 includes \$84.0 million of U. S. Treasury money market funds.
+In addition to cash and cash equivalents, we consider our investments classified as available-for-sale securities and equivalents, but they are generally available to meet our liquidity needs.
+Securities are not as liquid as cash and cash equivalents - debt securities in U. S. Treasury Bills of \$49.9 million and corporate debt securities of less than \$0.1 million and investments - equity securities in preferred stock investments of \$2.7 million.
 See Note 5.
 Investments, for additional information regarding our investments.

-We believe that our current cash position, financing arrangements and cash generated from operations will provide us with sufficient liquidity to satisfy our anticipated working capital needs, expected capital expenditures, principal and interest payments on our long term debt, capital contributions to JVs, Latitude Margaritaville Watersound JV Note commitment and authorized stock repurchases for the next twelve months.
+We believe that our current cash position, financing arrangements and cash generated from operations will provide us with sufficient liquidity to satisfy our anticipated working capital needs, expected capital expenditures, principal and interest payments on our long term debt, capital contributions to JVs, Latitude Margaritaville Watersound JV Note commitment, authorized stock repurchases and authorized dividends for the next twelve months.